miriam-lau/Lullaby/docs/development_README.md

 - Module bundler: webpack

 This project will include the following scripts:
-- main.js: this script will initiate a new play session and handle the logic for rendering elements in the DOM.
+- lullaby.js: this script will initiate a new play session and handle the logic for rendering elements in the DOM.
-- display.js: this script will show the display screen the user will interact with to play and stop a song.
+- display.js: this script will show the display screen the user will interact with to play a song.
-- keys.js: this script will link all the keys to piano notes using midi.js and will map the piano notes to computer keys.
+- keys.js: this script will map the piano key sounds to computer keys.
 - songs.js: this script will contain the songs mapped to the computer keys, and after song selection, will display the notes on the display.
+- animation.js: this script will create small animations that will show on the screen when a user presses a computer key.

 ## Implementation Timeline
 Day 1:
 - Install Node modules, setup up webpack, and install technologies.
 Create webpack.config.js as well as package.json.
 - Write a basic entry file and create a skeleton for all Javascript files.
-- Learn how to use midi.js.

 Day 2:
 - Implement simulation of keys to music notes.
 Map common lullaby songs to keys.
 - Create controls for the user to interact with the site.

 Day 3:
 - Finish testing UX for user controls.
-Learn to use anime.js
+Learn to use anime.js.

 Day 4:
 - Frontend styling: Style the game, and add in animations with anime.js.